Airrr17/LoRa_messenger/README.md

 -RA-02 LoRa module.

-*To communicate you need atleast two devices :)
+*To communicate youll need atleast two devices :)

 Modify source for MAX/MIN X/Y touch, depens on tft.

 Also LoRa setting can be modified (SpreadingFactor, Bandwidth, CodingRate).

-All messeges are logged to SD card in 'current date's filename' (ie 29092019).
+All messages are logged to SD card in 'current date's filename' (ie 29092019).

-Messeges scrolling-up are currently not implemented.
+Messages scrolling-up are currently not implemented.

 Hardware connections: